syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 Imports Syncfusion.PresentationToPdfConverter
 {% endhighlight %}

+{% highlight c# tabtitle="ASP.NET Core" %}
+using Syncfusion.Presentation;
+using Syncfusion.OfficeChartToImageConverter;
+using Syncfusion.Pdf;
+using Syncfusion.PresentationRenderer;
+{% endhighlight %}

+{% highlight c# tabtitle="Xamarin" %}
+using Syncfusion.Presentation;
+using Syncfusion.OfficeChartToImageConverter;
+using Syncfusion.Pdf;
+using Syncfusion.PresentationRenderer;
+{% endhighlight %}

 {% endtabs %}

 [PresentationToPdfConverter](https://help.syncfusion.com/cr/file-formats/Syncfusion.PresentationToPdfConverter.PresentationToPdfConverter.html) class is responsible for converting an entire Presentation or a slide into PDF.
 The following code example demonstrates how to convert the PowerPoint presentation to PDF.